solana-labs/solana/docs/src/proposals/scrambled-tx.md

 also, this proposal is trying even to work for realizaton of fair palys for on-chain quiz.

+stake centralization? ohoh, scrambled block incentivise just high uptime for validator to earn more.

 ### Prior work

 None?
 This scrambling is leveraging the fact Solana's very short block time and